rudransh-shrivastava/minotaur/README.md

 *Note*: `Least Time` algorithm was not used as its only available for NGINX Plus.

 ### Handlers and Servers
-We used 5 servers to handle requests, each server was a simple HTTP server that responded with a simple JSON response.
+I used 5 servers to handle requests, each server was a simple HTTP server that responded with a simple JSON response.
 The servers were running on different ports on the same machine.
 There were artificial delays set on each server to simulate different response times.

 - Server 1: 50ms delay